-Robert L. Reynolds -- Mr. Reynolds's extensive experience as a senior executive of a major mutual fund organization in the United States and his previous role as President and Chief Executive Officer of Putnam Management and Putnam Investments, LLC, the previous parent company to Putnam Management, PIL, and PAC.
+Robert L. Reynolds - Mr. Reynolds's extensive experience as a senior executive of a major mutual fund organization in the United States and his previous role as President and Chief Executive Officer of Putnam Management and Putnam Investments, LLC, the previous parent company to Putnam Management, PIL, and PAC.

-As of the Effective Date, the sub-section "Officers" in the section "MANAGEMENT" is deleted in its entirety and replaced with the following:
+The sub-section "Officers" in the section "MANAGEMENT" is deleted in its entirety and replaced with the following: